facebook/react-native-website/cndocs/javascript-environment.md

 When using React Native, you're going to be running your JavaScript code in two environments:

-* On iOS simulators and devices, Android emulators and devices React Native uses [JavaScriptCore](http://trac.webkit.org/wiki/JavaScriptCore) which is the JavaScript engine that powers Safari.
-On iOS JSC doesn't use JIT due to the absence of writable executable memory in iOS apps.
+* In most cases, React Native will use [JavaScriptCore](http://trac.webkit.org/wiki/JavaScriptCore), the JavaScript engine that powers Safari.
+Note that on iOS, JavaScriptCore does not use JIT due to the absence of writable executable memory in iOS apps.
-* When using Chrome debugging, it runs all the JavaScript code within Chrome itself and communicates with native code via WebSocket.
-So you are using [V8](https://code.google.com/p/v8/).
+* When using Chrome debugging, all JavaScript code runs within Chrome itself, communicating with native code via WebSockets.
+Chrome uses [V8](https://code.google.com/p/v8/) as its JavaScript engine.

 While both environments are very similar, you may end up hitting some inconsistencies.
-We're likely going to experiment with other JS engines in the future, so it's best to avoid relying on specifics of any runtime.
+We're likely going to experiment with other JavaScript engines in the future, so it's best to avoid relying on specifics of any runtime.

 ## JavaScript Syntax Transformers

 Syntax transformers make writing code more enjoyable by allowing you to use new JavaScript syntax without having to wait for support on all interpreters.

-As of version 0.5.0, React Native ships with the [Babel JavaScript compiler](https://babeljs.io).
+React Native ships with the [Babel JavaScript compiler](https://babeljs.io).
 Check [Babel documentation](https://babeljs.io/docs/plugins/#transform-plugins) on its supported transformations for more details.

 Here's a full list of React Native's [enabled transformations](https://github.com/facebook/react-native/blob/master/babel-preset/configs/main.js#L16).